openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

 ## Issuer identification and key resolution to validate an issued Credential {#issuer-key-resolution}

 * When `iss` claim is an HTTPS URL, the key used to validate the Issuer’s signature on the SD-JWT VC MUST be hosted at the .well-known path as defined in draft-terbu-sd-jwt-vc.
 JOSE header `kid` MUST be used to obtain the key.
-* When the `iss’ identifier is a Subject Alternative Name (SAN), and the key used to validate the Issuer’s signature on the SD-JWT VC MUST be obtained from the `x5c` JOSE header.
+* When the `iss` identifier is a Subject Alternative Name (SAN), and the key used to validate the Issuer’s signature on the SD-JWT VC MUST be obtained from the `x5c` JOSE header.

 Note: The issuer MAY decide to support both options.
 In which case, it is at the discretion of the Wallet and the Verifier which key to use for the issuer signature validation.

 ## Holder key resolution {#holder-key-resolution}

-* The public key passed in the `cnf` claim [@!RFC7800] MUST be a JSON Web Key [@!RFC7517] contained in the `jwk` claim. `kid' MUST be included in the JWK in the `cnf` claim, since it will be used in the JOSE Header.
+* The public key passed in the `cnf` claim [@!RFC7800] MUST be a JSON Web Key [@!RFC7517] contained in the `jwk` claim. `kid` MUST be included in the JWK in the `cnf` claim, since it will be used in the JOSE Header.

 Note: this requirement might change when claim-based and biometrics-based holder binding become available.